3D Tour available here.

-From 1 December 2019 – 13 April 2020, Museum Kranenburgh in Bergen hosts our exhibition Aat Veldhoen – The Art of Life.
-It includes etchings, paintings, sculptures and Polaroids by Aat Veldhoen, as well as his notebooks and work by artists who surrounded him.
+From December 2019 – June 2020, Museum Kranenburgh in Bergen hosted our exhibition Aat Veldhoen – The Art of Life.
+It included etchings, paintings, sculptures and Polaroids by Aat Veldhoen, as well as his notebooks and work by artists who surrounded him.

 Aat Veldhoen (1934 – 2018) lived for and surrounded himself with his art.
 He worked in his teeming house and studio on Amsterdam’s Wittenburgergracht.
 The creative urge that underscored his versatile oeuvre, including drawings, etchings, paintings, photos, ceramics and sculptures, remained unwavering to the end.